fprime-community/fprime-workspace-image/README.md

 If you encounter Ansible errors, revise the requirements and playbook files as necessary.

+## Dev Resources

+See the `devResources` directory for instructions and templates related to installing various tools that require additional steps to properly install/execute.
+Examples include Chrome and VS Code (including extensions)

 ## Using the image locally

 Once built, the image can be pushed into the Kasm server per Kasm documentation or it can be run locally on port 6901 using docker-compose.